litepacks/liteflow/README.md

 - `pageSize?: number` - Items per page (default: 10)
 - `orderBy?: 'started_at' | 'ended_at'` - Field to sort by (default: 'started_at')
 - `order?: 'asc' | 'desc'` - Sort order (default: 'desc')
+- `identifier?: { key: string, value: string }` - Filter by identifier key and value

 ### `deleteWorkflow(workflowId: string): boolean`

 Deletes a workflow and all its steps.
 Returns true if the workflow was deleted successfully, false if the workflow doesn't exist or if there was an error.

+### `deleteAllWorkflows(): boolean`

+Deletes all workflows and their steps.
+Returns true if the operation was successful, false if there was an error.

 ## Types